simbroadcasts/node-insim/README.md

 To run these tests, LFS must be running with an InSim port open.

 By default, the tests connect to `127.0.0.1:29999`.
-The InSim host and port can be configured by going to the `lfs-test` folder and copying `.env` to `.env.local`.
+The InSim host and port can be configured by copying `.env` to `.env.local` in the `lfs-test` directory.

 ```shell
 yarn test:lfs